Donald Trump Campaign Boss Paul Manafort Owed Putin-Tied Russian Oligarch $10 Million, Court Documents Show

 The new revelations show an even closer financial relationship between Manafort and Deripaska than has been previously known publicly.
 Manafort, as The Atlantic reported, was already known to owe Deripaska about $19 million over a later business arrangement that went south.
 When he was working for the Trump campaign, Manafort asked a Russian business associate, Konstantin Kilimnik, to explore the possibility that he could pay back Deripaska by providing “briefings” with confidential information about the campaign.

 But why Manafort would believe that secret campaign briefings to the Putin-linked oligarch would be worth the equivalent of $19 million remains unclear.
-Kilimnik was also indicted in the witness-tamepring incident by Mueller, who has said in court documents that Kilimnik is tied to a Russian intelligence agency, according to The New York Times.
+Kilimnik was also indicted in the witness-tamepring incident by Mueller, who has said in court documents that Kilimnik is tied to a Russian intelligence agency, according to the New York Times.

 Earlier this month, Trump blamed the FBI for somehow allowing him to hire Manafort to work for his campaign, CNN reported, insisting that he would never have hired Manafort had he been told by the FBI that Manafort was under investigation.